KylixMedusa/kidshield-extension/README.md

     Parents can log in to the extension using their credentials to access the monitoring and content filtering features.

 3. **Settings:**
    Dashboard allows parents to customize the filtering settings, view activity reports.
+To check the dashboard visit [KidShield Dashboard](https://github.com/kylixmedusa/kidshield-dashboard).

 ## Contributing